The Practice of Wakefulness

 So, for example, when we breathe, walk, eat, feel pain, hunger, or anything related to the body, the experiences that we feel are all mental processes that are recreated in the mind.
 They are reconstructions and not absolute reality as most people assume them to be.

-Calming bodily formations involves relaxing any tension or stress, and letting go of clinging to any feelings, perceptions, mental activities, and cognition related to the physical body and its functioning, including the breath.
+Calming bodily formations involves relaxing any sensations, feelings and perceptions of tension or stress in the body, and letting go of any clinging to any feelings, perceptions, mental activities, and cognition related to the physical body and its functioning, including the breath.

 By calming any of the bodily formations, we calm all bodily formations.
 So, for example, by calming the breath as experienced in the mind, we calm the physical body.
 By relaxing mental tension, we calm the breath.
 By letting go of clinging to the body, we calm the breath and release tension.